visd0m/personal-website/blog/content/posts/how-to-blogpost-directly-from-emacs.md

 Not bad ha?

-If you like it, and you are still reading, in the next section you can find out what is needed in order to reach this workflow.
+If you like it, and you are still reading, in the next section you can find out the ingredient needed for the recipe.

-### A static site generator: [Hugo](https://gohugo.io/) {#a-static-site-generator-hugo}
+### First ingredient: the static site generator [Hugo](https://gohugo.io/) {#first-ingredient-the-static-site-generator-hugo}

 Nothing to say about it, it just works out of the box.

 Furthermore [here](https://themes.gohugo.io/) there are several free cool themes available that you can use to style your static website without too much work.

-### A way to produce a Hugo compatible markdown file starting from an org file: [ox-hugo](https://ox-hugo.scripter.co/) {#a-way-to-produce-a-hugo-compatible-markdown-file-starting-from-an-org-file-ox-hugo}
+### Second ingredient: a way to produce a Hugo compatible markdown file starting from an org file [ox-hugo](https://ox-hugo.scripter.co/) {#second-ingredient-a-way-to-produce-a-hugo-compatible-markdown-file-starting-from-an-org-file-ox-hugo}

 Here is where the magic happens, this emacs package allows to `org-export-dispatch` the org file into a Hugo compatible markdown file.